alvaroandresgarayromero/designpatternsheeet/README.rst

         $ sudo docker-compose up

         # Open a new terminal to verify the active docker container is running
-        # Note the container ID as we will use it below to verify a C++ test
+        # Note the container ID as we will use it below to verify the C++ test
         # app is running within the container.
         $ sudo docker container ls
         CONTAINER ID   IMAGE              COMMAND                  CREATED       STATUS          PORTS                    NAMES